 Mojave Max would love to be a part of your school curriculum.
 If you’re interested in having the Mojave Max mascot visit your school, talk about desert tortoises, and tell you more about the Mojave Max Emergence contest, please have your teacher contact the Clark County Desert Conservation Program.
 You can email Heather Green or telephone her at 702-455-1605.

-The Mojave Max program conducts educational assemblies for grades K-6 in Clark County schools in December, January and February each year.
+The Mojave Max Education Program conducts educational assemblies for grades 1-5 in Clark County schools in the Fall and Winter each year.
 The assembly application is currently closed and will reopen in the Fall next year.
 Please check back next Fall when the applications are reopened.
 Maybe Mojave Max can visit your school next!!

 Mojave Max wants you to enjoy our beautiful desert.
 Remember that you can help preserve our desert by doing the following: